 Running SQL Queries Inside a Loop

 It may not always be obvious which functions access the database to return a result.
 Database operations are naturally slow.
-Accidentally calling SQL queries inside a loop may cause your application to come to a crawl, whereas converting the function to return multiple results, either by using WHERE IN or some other method, will likely work much faster.
+Accidentally calling SQL queries inside a loop may cause your application to come to a crawl, whereas converting the function to return multiple results, either using WHERE IN or some other method, will likely work much faster.

 Using WHERE IN with a Large List of Values